 Loves this guitar so much, he even named his studio after it.
 And he's not the only one - Chuck Berry, B B King, Johnny Marr, Noel Gallagher, to name only a few, put this right up there among their own gods.

 Suede was the starting point for Bernard Butler.
 Those first two albums putting beautifully constructed and played guitar lyricism back into your speakers, the like of which hadn't really been heard since Johnny Marr burst onto the scene with The Smiths nearly a decade earlier.
 And his massive contribution to Suede may be what most remember.
-But that was nearly 25 years ago - and he's not been wasting his time.
+But that was some 30 years ago - and he's not been wasting his time since.
 In bands (McAlmont & Butler, The Tears (back with Brett Anderson), Trans), as a solo artist, in collaboration (Bert Jansch, Duffy, Bryan Ferry, Ben Watt, Roy Orbison), and as a producer (The Libertines, Tricky, The Cribs, and many others).

 All that variety, one constant: his 1961 Gibson ES-355TD-SV.
 Inspired by seeing it in the hands of the likes of Roy Orbison and Johnny Marr (and possibly more urgently, because his ES-345 had been stolen while touring Canada in 1994), it is, in his own words, the most money he's ever spent on a guitar.
 And since then it's been everywhere with him, playing nearly every day since that first day.
-Today, those late 50s/early 60s models trade for well above the $4,500 he spent on his, so we think this 1970 model will do nicely enough.
+Today, those late 50s/early 60s models trade for well above the $4,500 he spent on his, so this 1970 model will just have to do ;-).
 An absolute beauty to behold and to play.
 Just play it and the simple sense behind the name Studio 355 will shine through.

 And just to postscript this story, since the late-Oasis days, the 355 has also been one of Noel Gallagher's go-to guitars, giving him the sort of dilemma that many guitarists may have faced in their lives when they find "The One" . . .
 "I’m in awe of the guitar.
 I put it second to my wife only because I can have sex with her.
 If I could have sex with that guitar, I’m not sure which I’d choose."